rundeck/docs/en/administration/cluster/cloud/aws.md

 ### RDS

 Create an RDS mysql instance, rundeck-rds and place it in the rundeck-rds security group.
 Specify a database named "rundeck".
-Note the name of the RDS hostname because it is needed for the pro installation.
+Note the name of the RDS hostname because it is needed for the Enterprise installation.

 * Go into the AWS Management Console and open the Amazon RDS console at [https://console.aws.amazon.com/rds](https://console.aws.amazon.com/rds)
 * In the top right corner of the AWS Management Console, select the region in which you want to create the DB instance.